 Sport Competition Information:

-More than 1,100 medal Events will be contested during May 10-23, 2022 at sport venues throughout Broward County.
-The 22 Medal Sports include Cornhole: Archery, Badminton, Basketball, Beach Volleyball, Bowling, Cornhole, Cycling, Golf, Pickleball, Power Walk, Race Walk, Racquetball, Road Race, Shuffleboard, 7×7 Soccer, Softball, Swimming, Table Tennis, Tennis, Track & Field, Triathlon and Volleyball.
+More than 1,100 medal Events will be contested during the event.
+The 22 Medal Sports include Cornhole, Archery, Badminton, Basketball, Beach Volleyball, Bowling, Cornhole, Cycling, Golf, Pickleball, Power Walk, Race Walk, Racquetball, Road Race, Shuffleboard, 7×7 Soccer, Softball, Swimming, Table Tennis, Tennis, Track & Field, Triathlon and Volleyball.

 Gold, Silver and Bronze medals, plus Ribbons for 4th-8th places, are awarded for each Age Division in each Event.